gondylife/real-estate_tycoon/README.md

 # real-estate_tycoon
-A model to predict transaction prices with an average error of under $70,000
+A machine learning model to predict transaction prices for houses with an average error of under $70,000